Toucouleur66/pounce_on_ft8/README.md

 - [x] Setting caller
 - [x] GUI
 - [x] Band hoping
-- [x] If awaited sequence was found in the last 10 minutes then call otherwise return monitoring
+- [x] Wait for sequence, if found in the last 10 minutes then call otherwise return monitoring
-- [x] Frequency updates and support with JTDX
+- [x] Frequency update and support with JTDX
 - [x] Compare log time (UTC) with local machine time

 ## Need to read UDP packets coming frm either WSJT-X or JTDX